caemor/epd-waveshare/README.md

 ## Examples

-There are some examples in the examples folder.
+There is an example for Raspberry Pi in the example folder.

-The f3 example is broken/working on a old version